yorbenlodema/EEG-Pype/Detailed_installation.md

 Note: This step requires internet and may take several minutes.
 You will see lines of text scrolling; this is normal.

 ## C.
-To activate the environment, we need to tell the computer to enter the virtual environment we just made.
-Run this command:
+To activate the environment we just made, run this command:
 ```Bash
 conda activate EEG-Pype
 ```